eerkela/bertrand/docs/source/content/api/ScalarType.rst

 Configuration
 -------------
-:class:`ScalarTypes <ScalarType>` can implement the following attributes to customize their behavior.
+:class:`ScalarTypes <ScalarType>` are responsible for defining a core set of attributes to describe their behavior.
+These affect the way ``pdcast`` handles them during type detection, resolution, and casting.

 .. autosummary::
     :toctree: ../../generated